cyphar/cyphar.com/doc/published/linux-user-macbook-experience.md

 with something I prefer (in fact, in Arch, you have to build your system from the bare minimum).
 That's a model I much prefer when it comes to computing.
 I knew going into this that OS X would be different.
 That should be expected.
-Even in Linux systems like Ubuntu, changing components is unreasonably difficult.
+Even in GNU/Linux systems like Ubuntu, changing components is unreasonably difficult.
 However, I would never have thought it would be nigh impossible to change any aspect of the system in OS X.